MrinaliniU/ConceptAppOne/README.md

 # ConceptAppOne
 Android app that has four applications in it.
 These apps serve as example for some specific functions available in Android.
+This an app created based on one of the online Udemy Course.
 <p align="left">
   <img width="200" height="300" src="/screenshots/MainScreen.png">
 </p>